28 Non-Candy Halloween Treats Kids Will Love

 20. Glow Bracelets

 I don’t usually get glow sticks because of the plastic, but I’ll pull them out as a special treat or candy alternative.
-Glow bracelets are the most practical option because they also make kids easier to see in the dark while out trick or treating!
+Glow in the dark bracelets are the most practical option because they also make kids easier to see in the dark while out trick or treating!
 I’ve never seen a kid leave disappointed when receiving a glow bracelet instead of candy.

 21. Puzzle Balls